shayansss/pmse/README.md

 # PMSE: Pointwise Mean Squared Errors
-This repository contains the implementation and dataset files of the "PMSE" metric, described in our *under review* paper at MLIS 2021, entitled **"A simple pointwise evaluation metric to visualize errors in machine learning surrogate models"**.
+This repository contains the implementation and dataset files of the "PMSE" metric, described in our *under review* paper at MLIS 2021, entitled **"A Pointwise Evaluation Metric to Visualize Errors in Machine Learning Surrogate Models"**.

 PMSE is a simple metric to visualize the correlations between the errors of the machine learning surrogates and corresponding numerical models.
 Here, we used a simple Keras neural network for surrogate modeling and a finite element method for numerical modeling.
 The idea is to accelerate the numerical simulation by the surrogate, which is evaluated via the PMSE, and other relevant metrics, during training.